-- Approximately 1 in 88 children have an autism spectrum disorder. - The American Academy of Pediatrics (AAP) recommends ongoing surveillance and ASD-specific screening at 18 and 24 months or whenever there is concern. - Autism screening tools, such as the M-CHAT, are more accurate when used in conjunction with clinical judgment. - Children with autism from minority backgrounds are often diagnosed at a later age than other children - The concepts of screening, early identification and early intervention may be unfamiliar for families from diverse backgrounds.
-For many families, these concepts are culturally bound and they may perceive that their children will be stigmatized in their communities by participating in these practices. - → Remember that all ASD screening tools must be used in their entirety to obtain valid results.
-For the M-CHAT, this includes conducting the follow-up interview-a critically important final step in the process.
-It can be found at: www.tinyurl.com/m-chat-follow-up
+- Approximately 1 in 68 children have an autism spectrum disorder. - The American Academy of Pediatrics (AAP) recommends ongoing surveillance and ASD-specific screening at 18 and 24 months or whenever there is concern. - Autism screening tools, such as the M-CHAT or M-CHAT-R/F are more accurate when used in conjunction with clinical judgment. - Children with autism from minority backgrounds are often diagnosed at a later age than other children - The concepts of screening, early identification and early intervention may be unfamiliar for families from diverse backgrounds.
+For many families, these concepts are culturally bound and they may perceive that their children will be stigmatized in their communities by participating in these practices.

+→Remember that all ASD screening tools must be used in their entirety to obtain valid results.
+For the M-CHAT or M-CHAT-R/F, this includes conducting the follow-up interview-a critically important final step in the process.
+It can be found at: www.mchatscreen.com